Divorce Procedures in Arizona

 The Petition – a document that notifies the court and your spouse, once they are served, that you intend to end the marriage.
 The Petition will list what you are asking for in the divorce.

 The Response – the Respondent is required to file a response to the divorce petition.
-In Arizona, the response must be filed within 20 days if you are in state or 30 days if you are out of state.
+In Arizona, the response must be submitted within 20 days if you are in state or 30 days if you are out of state.
 If a Response is not filed, the opposing spouse may lose his or her right to present their side of the case to the court.
 If this happens, the court may give your spouse everything he or she requested in his or her Petition.
 This is called a default divorce.

 Temporary Orders – a hearing scheduled to set temporary child custody, family support, payment of community debts and use of community assets while the case is pending.